Zasada94/pizza-portal/README.md

 ## Functionalities

 - choosing and ordering pizzas.
-Products are get from database and orders are posted to database.
+Products are get from database and orders are posted to database,
+- databased registering users and login,
+- admin panel with possibility to Create, Read, Update, Delete products.

 ## Screens
 menu